sparna-git/Sparnatural/docs/sparnatural-form/form-configuration.md

     "name": {
       "en": "...",
       "fr": "..."
+    },
+    "help": {
+      "en": "...",
+      "fr": "..."
     }
   }
 }
 ```

 - `variable` : the name of the variable in the underlying Sparnatural query in which the selected value will be injected.
 See the [Sparnatural query structure documentation](https://docs.sparnatural.eu/Query-JSON-format.html).
 This is typically the name of a variable in the `o` position of the query, at any level in the query structure.
+- `name` : a map of language codes to labels.
+This is the title that will be used for this field
+- `help` (optional) : a map of language codes to tooltips.
+If provided, an "i" icon will be displayed with this tooltip, next to the field title.

 For example if your query contains this, with the `ContainerFormat` variable in `o` position: